Oslo Gardermoen Airport Guide

 - Comfort Hotel RunWay - (6 min from the airport) Shuttle bus available for 70NOK per person, each way.

-To find a cheap room, there is a list of hotels near Oslo Gardermoen Airport on Tripadvisor that can be sorted by price.
+To see more options there is a list of hotels near Oslo Gardermoen Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

 - ATMs / Cash Machines - There are 18 ATMs offering 16 currencies.
 Location: Airside and Landside.
 There are 7 ATMs located at Gate 38 in International Departures.